007shyamagarwal/react-event/README.md

 # How to run
 1. npm install
-2. npm npm start to start express server and build webpack file
+2. npm npm start to start express server